danztran/logger/README.md

 - Add log duration functions (Infod, Debugd, Warnd, Autod).
 - Add default logger instance in package `log`.
 - Share common logger across repositories.
-- Simple but fully log format information.
+- Easy to start with many simple ways to create a basic logger.
-- More easier to use with very basic init functions.
+- You can always switch to native zap logger with `log.Core()` if needed.

 ## Quick start